sczerwinski/sczerwinski.github.io/_posts/2016-06-19-functional-square-matrix-in-kotlin.md

 ## Usage

 The matrix inversion algorithm is ready.
-Now, let's try to use it.
+Now, let’s try to use it.

 As an example, we will use a [diagonal matrix](https://en.wikipedia.org/wiki/Diagonal_matrix), which should give some predictable results: